Snake Eyes (1998 film): Critical response

-The film received a 42% "rotten" score on Rotten Tomatoes based on 71 reviews with the critics' consensus: "Snake Eyes has a number of ingredients that promise a trashy fun time; unfortunately, they're lost in an energetic and stylish thriller with a frustratingly hollow core."
+The film received a 43% "rotten" score on Rotten Tomatoes based on 72 reviews with the critics' consensus: "Snake Eyes has a number of ingredients that promise a trashy fun time; unfortunately, they're lost in an energetic and stylish thriller with a frustratingly hollow core."
 On Metacritic, the film has a weighted average score of 52 out of 100 based on reviews from 24 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A+ to F. De Palma himself responded to the criticisms in an interview with Mark Cousins, "There's a lot of discussion in Snake Eyes about why do we reveal who did it so soon.
 Well, the problem is that it isn't about who did it.
 It's a mystery about a relationship, two people, and how finding that out affects their relationship ... those kinds of procedural movies are extremely boring..."

-Resemblance to Charlie Kirk assassination

-Following the assassination of Charlie Kirk in 2025, social media users perceived parallels between the real-life assassination of Kirk and that of the fictional Charles Kirkland.
-Besides the very similar names of both Charleses (with the film’s incident occurring during a boxing match and Kirk’s at a political rally), online discussions highlighted additional coincidences, such as the name of the alleged shooter (Tyler Robinson) resembling the film’s boxer Lincoln Tyler and a hurricane named Jezebel, the same name a site has that paid for witches on Etsy to supposedly curse Charlie (albeit weeks before his death).

-The comparisons went viral on social media, with some users alleging "predictive programming", though fact-checkers attributed the similarities to coincidence, confirmation bias, poor estimations of likelihoods by chance (see the Improbability Principle by David J. Hand), and false positives (e.g. the movie's fictional assassination took place on Sept.
-19, not Sept.
-10, as some claimed).